Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and

 where $E_{\boldsymbol{\theta}}(t)$ is the exposed compartment solution to the SEIUR ODE system given parameters $\boldsymbol{\theta}$, and $\kappa \rho E$ represents the flow of individuals from exposed to reported infectious status.

-\subsubsection{Prior Distributions}
+\subsubsection{Prior distributions}

-Prior distributions encode existing knowledge or beliefs about parameter values before observing data \cite{greenland2009bias} .
+Prior distributions encode the existing knowledge or beliefs about parameter values before observing the data \cite{greenland2009bias}.
 For parameters with established biological or epidemiological interpretations, we specify informative priors based on previous studies.
 When prior knowledge is limited, we use weakly informative or uniform priors over plausible parameter ranges.
-For structural identifiability analysis with simulated data, priors were centered on true parameter values with varying degrees of precision to assess the impact of prior strength on parameter recovery.
-Table~\ref{tab:parameter_ranges_1} summarizes the prior distributions used for each model.
+For structural identifiability analyses with simulated data, the priors were centered on true parameter values with varying degrees of precision to assess the impact of the prior strength on parameter recovery.
+Tables~\ref{tab:parameter_priors_bounds},~\ref{tab:parameter_ranges_GLM_mpox_BFF}, and \ref{tab:parameter_ranges_QFF} summarizes the prior distributions used for LV model.
 The normal error variance $\sigma^2$ is assigned a weakly informative inverse-gamma or half-Cauchy prior to allow the data to inform the observation error scale.

-\subsubsection{Posterior Sampling and Convergence Diagnostics}
+\subsubsection{Posterior sampling and convergence diagnostics}

-Posterior distributions are approximated using Markov Chain Monte Carlo (MCMC) sampling implemented through the Hamiltonian Monte Carlo (HMC) algorithm in Stan \cite{vehtari2021rhat, burkner2017brms}.
-For each model, we ran four independent chains with a sufficient number of iterations (typically 2,000--4,000) after a burn-in period to ensure convergence to the stationary distribution.
+Posterior distributions are approximated using MCMC sampling implemented through the Hamiltonian Monte Carlo (HMC) algorithm in Stan \cite{vehtari2021rhat, burkner2017brms}.
+For each model, we ran four independent chains with a sufficient number of iterations (typically 2000--4000) after a burn-in period to ensure convergence to the stationary distribution.
 Convergence was assessed using the Gelman--Rubin diagnostic $\hat{R}$ statistic \cite{burkner2017brms}, which compares between-chain and within-chain variance; values of $\hat{R} < 1.05$ (ideally $\hat{R} \approx 1.01$) indicate successful convergence.
 Effective sample size (ESS) was monitored to ensure adequate sampling of the posterior distribution.
 Trace plots and posterior density plots were visually inspected to confirm mixing and convergence.

-Posterior summaries are reported as medians with 95\% prediction intervals (PIs), which represent the central 95\% of the posterior distribution.
-For forecasting, we propagate parameter uncertainty by sampling parameters values from the posterior distribution, solving the ODE for each sample, and summarizing the resulting forecast distribution with median and 95\% prediction intervals (CIs).
+Posterior summaries are reported as medians with 95\% PIs, which represent the central 95\% of the posterior distribution.
+For forecasting, we propagate parameter uncertainty by sampling parameters values from the posterior distribution, solving the ODE for each sample, and summarizing the resulting forecast distribution with the median and 95\% PIs.

-\subsubsection{Computational Implementation}
+\subsubsection{Computational implementation}